neuro-inc/neuro-cli/docs/images_reference.rst

       URL that can be used to reference this image with Docker.

       :param bool with_scheme: if set to True, returned URL includes scheme (`https://`), otherwise (default behavior) - scheme is omitted.

+    .. method:: with_tag(tag: bool) -> RemoteImage

+       Creates a new reference to remote image with *tag*.

+       :param str tag: new tag

+       :return: remote image with *tag*

     .. py:classmethod:: new_neuro_image(name: str, registry: str, *, owner: str, cluster_name: str, tag: Optional[str] = None) -> RemoteImage